Evensky & Katz LLC Sells 994 Shares of Vanguard S&P Small-Cap 600 Value ETF (NYSEARCA:VIOV)

-Evensky & Katz LLC lowered its stake in shares of Vanguard S&P Small-Cap 600 Value ETF (NYSEARCA:VIOV – Free Report) by 3.5% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+Evensky & Katz LLC lessened its holdings in Vanguard S&P Small-Cap 600 Value ETF (NYSEARCA:VIOV – Free Report) by 3.5% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
 The fund owned 27,765 shares of the company’s stock after selling 994 shares during the quarter.
-Evensky & Katz LLC’s holdings in Vanguard S&P Small-Cap 600 Value ETF were worth $2,280,000 as of its most recent SEC filing.
+Evensky & Katz LLC’s holdings in Vanguard S&P Small-Cap 600 Value ETF were worth $2,280,000 at the end of the most recent reporting period.

-A number of other hedge funds have also recently added to or reduced their stakes in VIOV.
-PNC Financial Services Group Inc. grew its holdings in Vanguard S&P Small-Cap 600 Value ETF by 137.3% during the 1st quarter.
-PNC Financial Services Group Inc. now owns 847 shares of the company’s stock worth $150,000 after acquiring an additional 490 shares during the last quarter.
-Cibc World Market Inc. boosted its stake in shares of Vanguard S&P Small-Cap 600 Value ETF by 7.6% in the 1st quarter.
-Cibc World Market Inc. now owns 9,404 shares of the company’s stock valued at $1,666,000 after purchasing an additional 665 shares during the last quarter.
-Cetera Investment Advisers boosted its stake in shares of Vanguard S&P Small-Cap 600 Value ETF by 9.7% in the 1st quarter.
-Cetera Investment Advisers now owns 4,055 shares of the company’s stock valued at $719,000 after purchasing an additional 357 shares during the last quarter.
-Merit Financial Group LLC bought a new position in shares of Vanguard S&P Small-Cap 600 Value ETF in the 1st quarter valued at about $519,000.
-Finally, Prudential Financial Inc. boosted its stake in shares of Vanguard S&P Small-Cap 600 Value ETF by 59.7% in the 1st quarter.
-Prudential Financial Inc. now owns 4,851 shares of the company’s stock valued at $860,000 after purchasing an additional 1,813 shares during the last quarter.
+Several other hedge funds also recently modified their holdings of VIOV.
+Brown Brothers Harriman & Co. boosted its stake in shares of Vanguard S&P Small-Cap 600 Value ETF by 100.0% in the 1st quarter.
+Brown Brothers Harriman & Co. now owns 348 shares of the company’s stock valued at $28,000 after purchasing an additional 174 shares during the last quarter.
+AdvisorNet Financial Inc boosted its stake in shares of Vanguard S&P Small-Cap 600 Value ETF by 100.5% in the 1st quarter.
+AdvisorNet Financial Inc now owns 413 shares of the company’s stock valued at $33,000 after purchasing an additional 207 shares during the last quarter.
+Guardian Wealth Advisors LLC bought a new position in shares of Vanguard S&P Small-Cap 600 Value ETF in the 1st quarter valued at about $36,000.
+Captrust Financial Advisors boosted its stake in shares of Vanguard S&P Small-Cap 600 Value ETF by 217.6% in the 1st quarter.
+Captrust Financial Advisors now owns 216 shares of the company’s stock valued at $38,000 after purchasing an additional 148 shares during the last quarter.
+Finally, JPMorgan Chase & Co. bought a new position in shares of Vanguard S&P Small-Cap 600 Value ETF in the 2nd quarter valued at about $38,000.

 The Vanguard S&P Small-Cap 600 Value ETF (VIOV) is an exchange-traded fund that is based on the S&P Small Cap 600 Value index.
 The fund tracks a market cap-weighted index of small-cap value companies selected from the S&P 600.
 VIOV was launched on Sep 7, 2010 and is managed by Vanguard.